AshV/AshV.github.IO/test-fetchxml-with-webapi-dynamics-365-fetchxml-tester/ReadMe.md

 To use the same,
 1. Enter your fetchXml in main big text area.
 1. It will populate entity plural name, just verify, if not correct change it manually.
-1. Provide your org url, not necessary to provide WebAPI endpoint.
+1. Provide your org URL, not necessary to provide WebAPI endpoint.
-1. It would genertate URL in box beside but.
-You can click the button to test, which will show json reponse in new tab.
+1. It would generate URL in box beside but.
+You can click the button to test, which will show JSON response in new tab.
-1. Alternatively you can copy link generated in box beside button, aur open that in new tab.
+1. Alternatively you can copy link generated in box beside button, and open that in new tab.

 > If you find any bugs or have any suggestion, please update [here](https://github.com/AshV/FetchXmlTester/issues/new)